MeGaCrazy/ICPC_FCAI_Community_Automation/README.md

 # ICPC_FCAI_Community_Automation
->***This Project aims to automate most of process that Our Community Do*** 1- 1- choose any group I need to get all its data
+>***This Project aims to automate most of process that Our Community Do***
+##Codeforces Bot
+1. choose any group I need to get all its data
-2- choose any contests I need to get all its data
+2. choose any contests I need to get all its data
-3- make analysis and get statistics about each participant performance 4- make filtration
+3. make analysis and get statistics about each participant performance
+4. make filtration
-5- update training sheet every 24 hours automatically [![N|Solid]( https://i.ibb.co/XZk3by5/46503849-906968576166753-5452320279143383040-o.jpg)]()
+5. update training sheet every 24 hours automatically [![N|Solid]( https://i.ibb.co/XZk3by5/46503849-906968576166753-5452320279143383040-o.jpg)]()